 Trust protectors should be completely independent of the trust and the people who set it up.
 They should not be related to the settlor, any of the trustees, or any trust beneficiaries.

-As an independent third party, the trust protector cannot be related to the trustmaker or to any of the trustees or trust beneficiaries.
-Sometimes the trust agreement -- the trust's formation documents -- will specifically name a trust protector, but it might instead just lay out the process by which a trust protector can be appointed instead.
-If the trustmaker is married, his spouse may be granted the power to appoint someone.
+Sometimes the trust agreement will name a specific trust protector.
+Other times, it might lay out the process by which a trust protector can be appointed.
+If the settlor is married, their spouse may be granted the power to appoint a trust protector.

-Otherwise, the trust beneficiaries can nominate someone and the court can appoint that individual.
-If the trust agreement names a specific individual, the document should also specify how he should be replaced if the initial individual is unable or unwilling to serve when called to action.
+If the trust agreement names a specific individual, the document should also specify how that initial person should be replaced if they are unable or unwilling to serve in that capacity.